 - 33. The 2023/24 forward budget was approved by the Board at the meeting on 13 January 2023.
 The approved budget allowed for a surplus on general revenue activities of £46,000, which would enable the full £42,000 contribution to the ARR to be made and leave a residual balance of £4,000 to be transferred to the RR and AER. - 34.
 Based largely upon the year end position, the current forecast for the 2023/24 financial year is a surplus of £32,000, £14,000 lower than budgeted.
 Instead of a contribution to reserves, the forecast would require a £10,000 draw from the RR to meet the £42,000 contribution to the ARR in full. - 35.
-The forecast variance includes: - £16,000 underachievement of Harbour Dues income, removing the forecast for commercial late payment surcharges and reflecting the 2022/23 year end position. - £9,000 pressure on the Office Expenses budget covering £4,000 oneoff expenditure on replacement office chairs and £5,000 for credit card charges relating to income received in line with actual charges over the last two years. - £8,000 overachievement of Visitor Income reflecting the higher levels of income sustained over the last two years. - Other minor variances include a £1,000 pressure on the Rent and Rates budget, reflecting the higher turnover rental charges seen over the last two years; a reduction of £3,000 on boat repairs and maintenance due to the recent purchase of the new vessels; and £1,000 additional income from expected increased levels of harbour consents.
+The forecast variance includes: - £16,000 underachievement of Harbour Dues income, removing the forecast for commercial late payment surcharges and reflecting the 2022/23 year end position. - £9,000 pressure on the Office Expenses budget covering £4,000 oneoff expenditure on replacement office chairs and £5,000 for credit card charges relating to income received in line with actual charges over the last two years. - £8,000 overachievement of Visitor Income reflecting the higher levels of income sustained over the last two years. - Other minor variances include a £1,000 pressure on the Rent and Rates budget, reflecting the higher turnover rental charges seen over the last two years; a reduction of £3,000 on boat repairs and maintenance due to the recent purchase of the new vessels; and

+£1,000 additional income from expected increased levels of harbour consents.

-- 36. The Committee is asked to support the following revised budget changes in relation to draws from reserves for submission to the Board for approval: - Provision for a £94,000 draw from the ARR for the anticipated expenditure on Warsash Bridge remedial works. - Provision for a net £114,000 draw from the ARR for the £174,000 remaining 50% cost of the new patrol vessels (subject to exchange rate fluctuations) offset by £60,000 expected proceeds from the sale of the current patrol vessels.
+- 36. The planned spend from reserves has changed since the approval of the forward budget and the Board is therefore asked to approve the following revised budget changes: - Provision for a £94,000 draw from the ARR for the anticipated expenditure on Warsash Bridge remedial works. - Provision for a net £114,000 draw from the ARR for the £174,000 remaining 50% cost of the new patrol vessels (subject to exchange rate fluctuations) offset by £60,000 expected proceeds from the sale of the current patrol vessels.